-Mr. CHOI Shing Wai (蔡誠偉), FCPA, aged 38, is the Deputy Chief Executive Officer, the chief financial officer and company secretary of our Group.
-Mr. Choi joined our Company in December 2014 and is primarily responsible for the overall operations, financial management of our Group as well as strategic planning, overseeing accounting, company secretarial and internal control matters of our Group.
-Mr. Choi has over 15 years of experience in professional accounting and auditing practice.
+Mr. CHOI Shing Wai (蔡誠偉), FCPA, aged 39, is the Deputy Chief Executive Officer, the chief financial officer and company secretary of our Group.
+Mr. Choi is also a director of one subsidiary of our Group.
+Mr. Choi joined our Company in December 2014, having served the Group for approximately 7 years, and is primarily responsible for the overall operations, financial management of our Group as well as strategic planning, overseeing accounting, company secretarial and internal control matters of our Group.
+Mr. Choi has over 16 years of experience in professional accounting and auditing practice.
 Prior to joining our Group, Mr. Choi worked as an assistant, later as a semi-senior, in the assurance division of Grant Thornton, a certified public accountants firm, from September 2004 to November 2006.
 Mr. Choi then worked as a senior associate and was promoted to manager of the assurance division of PricewaterhouseCoopers in October 2009.
 Mr. Choi was then transferred to the Capital Market Accounting Advisory Service Group of PricewaterhouseCoopers in December 2011 and was later promoted to senior manager in October 2012 and up to his joining our Group in December 2014.